FastConnect: With an Oracle Partner

 For general information about the prefixes, see Basic Network Diagrams.

-You can view the state of Oracle's verification of a given public prefix by viewing the virtual circuit's details in the Console.
+You can view the state of Oracle's verification of a particular public prefix by viewing the virtual circuit's details in the Console.
 Here are the possible values:

-- In progress: Oracle is in the process of verifying your organization's ownership of the prefix.
+- In progress: Oracle is in the process of verifying ownership of the prefix.

-- Failed: Oracle could not verify your organization's ownership.
-Oracle will not advertise the prefix over the virtual circuit.
+- Failed: Oracle couldn't verify ownership.
+Oracle doesn't advertise the prefix over the virtual circuit.

-- Completed: Oracle successfully verified your organization's ownership.
+- Completed: Oracle successfully verified ownership.
 Oracle is advertising the prefix over the virtual circuit.

 You can move a connection from one compartment to another.
 After you move the connection to the new compartment, inherent policies apply immediately and affect access to the connection through the Console.
-Moving the connection to a different compartment does not affect the connection between your data center and Oracle Cloud Infrastructure.
+Moving the connection to a different compartment doesn't affect the connection between a data center and Oracle Cloud Infrastructure.
 For more information, see Moving a Compartment to a Different Parent Compartment.

-- Open the navigation menu and click Networking.
-Under Customer connectivity, click FastConnect.
+- Open the navigation menu and select Networking.
+Under Customer connectivity, select FastConnect.

-- Find the connection in the list, click the , and then click Move Resource.
+- Find the connection in the list, select the , and then select Move Resource.

-- Choose the destination compartment from the list.
+- Select the destination compartment from the list.

-- If there are alarms monitoring the connection, update the alarms to reference the new compartment.
+- If alarms are monitoring the connection, update the alarms to reference the new compartment.
 See Updating an Alarm After Moving a Resource for more information.

-For information about monitoring your connection, see FastConnect Metrics.
+For information about monitoring a connection, see FastConnect Metrics.